 - 💢 links are part of the text – you may (and probably should) include some links to your e.g. blog so the reader can read more.
 But no flashy CTA buttons encouraging the readers to ‘shop now’ or do whatever.

 - 💥 short(-ish) – well, in fact – as long as they need to be.
 But in general – a newsletter is not an essay or a blog post.
 If you want to share more information – encourage your reader to read the relevant blog post by linking to it.

 - Regular – your audience expects you to communicate with them regularly, aka – if you make a ‘promise’ you will send a new newsletter every Tuesday – stick to it.
 Even if you are to write some of your newsletters a few weeks in advance – that’s why you need a tool for sending newsletters.

-Examples of good newsletters – my favourite newsletter examples
+Examples of good newsletters – my favorite newsletter examples

 Why are most newsletters *BAD*?

 As I said earlier: a lot of people confuse newsletters with email marketing.
-Hence – what you get is more often than not an example how *not* to write newsletter:
+Hence – what you get is more often than not an example of how *not* to write a newsletter: